 He said that the party would not support a deal that threatened the union of Britain and Northern Ireland.

 Johnson will ask MPs on Monday to agree to hold an election on December 12 providing the EU agree to give Britain an extension beyond the October 31 Brexit deadline.

-It is not clear whether the opposition Labour Party will support the motion, which requires two-thirds of MPs to support it in order to pass.
+It is not clear whether the opposition Labour party will support the bill, which requires two-thirds of MPs to support it in order to pass.

-Labour leader Jeremy Corbyn has said he wants to ensure that the EU has agreed to an extension before voting for an election, to avoid the UK crashing out without a deal on October 31.
+Labour leader Jeremy Corbyn has said he wants to ensure that the EU has agreed an extension before voting for an election, to avoid the UK crashing out of the EU without a deal on October 31.